manuel-alvarez-chaves/unite_toolbox/docs/source/estimators/bin.rst

 Binning
 -------
 The binning method consists of obtainin an estimate of the PDF using a histogram.
-Frequency at a point :math:`x_i` from histogram can be calculated
+Frequency at a point :math:`x_i` from a histogram can be calculated
 as:

 .. math::